labrujasiete/WineSip-Presentation/README.md

 ## Technical matters

-This Flutter project is currently in development and aims to simplify the process of wine tasting and note-taking by providing an elegant and user-friendly experience.
+This Flutter project has been developed to simplify the process of wine tasting and note-taking by providing an elegant and user-friendly experience.
 The app utilizes several key technologies and features, Here are a few noteworthy:

 - **Flutter:** Open-source UI software development kit (SDK) created by Google for building natively compiled, cross-platform mobile applications with a single codebase.